Stanisław Zagórski: Biography

 Stanisław Andrzej Zagórski was born on January 11, 1933, in Warsaw, Poland, to Karol Zagórski and Irena Zagórska.
 He graduated from the Warsaw Academy of Fine Arts in 1957.
 While attending the academy, he met Rosław Szaybo, who went on to also become a graphic-designer.
 Zagórski said meeting Szaybo was one of the most important things that happened in his life.
 They both studied under professors Wojciech Fangor and Henryk Tomaszewski.
 After graduation, he worked as a free-lance graphic designer in Warsaw, from 1957 to 1963, and also worked for a short time in 1963 in Paris.

 In the spring of 1963, he came to the United States to visit his sister, for what was supposed to be a two-month visit.
 Shortly after arriving, he was contacted by the Polish Institute of Arts and Sciences of America, who offered him the chance to exhibit some of his work for a show they had planned in September.
 In that same month, he also exhibited his posters at the School of Visual Arts in New York.
 Both of these exhibits generated a great deal of interest in his work, and were highly acclaimed.
 His exhibit at the Institute of Arts and Sciences, consisted of twenty-two posters and several drawings and monotypes.
 According to Polish author Maria Brooks, his best posters at the exhibit were a poster illustrating the arrival of the Harlem Globetrotters in Poland in 1960 (which he later donated to the Museum of Modern Art); a poster called Warsaw in Art (a drawing of Warsaw's emblem, the mermaid); a UNESCO poster (a sketch of two men with an equality sign between them) for which he received the UNESCO second prize; and a poster advertising the French movie Landru.

 In 1969, Zagórski contributed to the design of the newly established New York Public Radio, creating an early draft logo and a series of internal promotional posters.
 Though his designs were not adopted for the final branding, his experimental approach, incorporating fragmented letterforms and soundwave motifs, helped influence the brand's visual identity.

 Polish art critic, Stanisław Ledochowski, opined that, "Zagórski's film posters are an excellent commentary on the films he illustrates ... one learns more from his posters than from most others ... since poster art admits a sensual joy of color and of unlimited form, there is the great temptation of falling into artistic hedonism ... in spite of this, Zagórski has remained an intellectual, avoiding superficial effects and mannerisms ... each of his posters is new and individual in style, and each evidences thoroughgoing thought and observation on the part of the creative artist."
 After the exhibitions, he made the decision to stay and try to establish himself in America.

+Zagórski died on August 27, 2025, at the age of 92 in New York.